durandaltheta/cpp_template_workshop/lesson_1_basic_templates_part_1.md

 ```

 ## Templates and Iterators
-Templates are very useful for writing code that utilize iterators because the compiler will deduce the iterator types:
+Templates are very useful for writing code that utilize iterators because the compiler can deduce the iterator types instead of requiring the types to be manually specified by the user:
 ```
 #include <vector>
 #include <list>